Aniekan Umanah: Political appointments

 Umanah has held several appointments in Akwa Ibom State.
-He first served as Commissioner for Information and Social Re-orientation (2008–2011), and later as Commissioner for Information and Communications (2011–2015).
+He first was Commissioner for Information and Social Re-orientation (2008–2011), and later as Commissioner for Information and Communications (2011–2015).
 He returned as Commissioner for Information and Social Re-orientation (2015–2016), and again as Commissioner for Information under Governor Umo Eno in 2025.

-He has also served as Media Consultant and later Honorary Special Adviser on Communication to Governor Umo Eno.
+He has also been a media consultant and later Honorary Special Adviser on Communication to Governor Umo Eno.

 Legislative service

 Umanah represented the Abak/Etim Ekpo/Ika Federal Constituency in the House of Representatives from 2019 to 2023.
 During his tenure, he sponsored bills including the proposal for a Federal College of Education (Technical) in Ika LGA, a College of Aviation Technical in Uyo, an amendment to the Nigerian Defence Academy Act to allow multi-campus structures, and a Coastal Area Development Commission.

 He also moved motions on boundary disputes, xenophobic attacks, ecological challenges, electricity tariff hikes, and oversight investigations into federal projects.

-He served on several standing and ad-hoc committees, including Justice, Gas Resources, Army, Public Accounts, Media and Public Affairs, Information and National Orientation, Judiciary, and Science and Technology.
+He was on several standing and ad-hoc committees, including Justice, Gas Resources, Army, Public Accounts, Media and Public Affairs, Information and National Orientation, Judiciary, and Science and Technology.
 He chaired the Ad-hoc Committee on Retention Funds.